 - Book Party – Book lovers tend to know other people that enjoy a good read!
 Invite your friends over and spread your wealth of good reads!

-- Donate your Books – There are plenty of places where you can donate books to like The Salvation Army, Goodwill, or local bookstores in your area.
+- Donate your Books – There are plenty of places where you can donate books like The Salvation Army, Goodwill, or local bookstores in your area.

 Methodically Group Books for Packing